All the world’s genius makes books black with words, but simple knowing keeps whole skies filled with light. ~ Rumi

-I’m 50, a single parent 15 years, and live on a Pacific Northwest island.
+Current/Past: I’m 50, a single parent 15 years, and live on a Pacific Northwest island.
 My biggest outward accomplishment happened at age 14 when I won a statewide piano competition and went on to spend a year in a music conservatory.
-(You can listen to piano samples, thanks to AM who transferred 30-year-old cassettes to digital, and KH who was able to take the edge off cassette tape sound on a few).
+(You can listen to piano samples of what I am no longer able to do thanks to AM who transferred 30-year-old cassettes to digital, and KH who was able to take the edge off cassette tape sound on a few).
 I burned to a crisp and my music career went up in smoke, but in my heart lives a musician.
-I intended to double major in Biology and Music in college but was not up to that tall order and instead an English teacher convinced me I should graduate with an English degree.
+In college, my intention was to double major in Biology and Music but was not up to that tall order and instead an English teacher convinced me I should graduate with an English degree.
 Later, I went on to a graduate program in Special Education, only to drop out when I got to the part about managing a class of 30 kids (years before I had my own).

-Jobs in my life: Internship in an immunology department working with blood samples to help understand diseases, delivering and sorting mail for an entire college campus for two years, being an interlibrary loan courier before the internet existed, editing library card catalog systems before Google, receptionist handling 15 incoming lines, working as a barista/bakery clerk, temp agencies for years with a highlight being 8 hours a day of xeroxing – okay, insanity set in and I started copying my face.
+Jobs: Two-year internship in an immunology department working with blood samples to help understand diseases, delivering and sorting mail for an entire college campus two years, interlibrary loan courier before the internet existed, library card catalog editor before Google, receptionist handling 15 incoming lines, barista/bakery clerk, temp agencies for years with a highlight being 8 hours a day of xeroxing – okay, insanity set in and I started copying my face.
 I like to say I believe in the Albert Einstein school of patent office creativity with mindless jobs, but alas, I have not solved any mysteries of the universe.
 I did, however, write a few poems.